WeeSee/PHP-Process-Control/README.md

 There are two classes

-* Process.php: A *Process* represents a UNIX process
-* ProcessManager.php: The ProcessManager takes a list of PHP scripts and executes them in parallel with a configurable maximum of parallellzation.
-Every PHP script is killed if the execution time is exceeded.
+* Process.php
+* ProcessManager.php

-and two PHP scripts for demo:
+and two PHP user scripts for demo:

 * doit.php: This is the worker PHP script that is subject to be executed.
 It runs 30 seconds.
 * php-process.php: This starts the demo.

+## Process

+A **Process** represents a UNIX process

+## ProcessManager

+The **ProcessManager** takes a list of PHP scripts and executes them in parallel with a configurable maximum of parallellzation.
+Every PHP script is killed if the execution time is exceeded.